Tuesday, August 25, 2020

 As she boarded the plane, she was told that Philipp would be waiting for her in Munich, but this was another lie.
 She was flown to Berlin and taken to the Gestapo's offices, where she was held and interrogated in harsh conditions for two weeks.

 One can only imagine the emotional and physical pain that Mafalda endured during the final year of her life.
 She was told Philipp was dead.
 She "cried incessantly during the first two weeks."
-Officials allowed her to write letters to her family, but none were ever delivered.
+Officials allowed her to write letters to her family, but none were delivered.

 Mafalda was taken to Buchenwald, where she was placed with other prominent prisoners, including former Austrian Chancellor Klaus von Schuschnigg.
-It was not until the summer of 1944 when she learned that all four of her children were safe, but she was never permitted to contact them.
+It was not until the summer of 1944 that she learned that all four of her children were safe, but she was never permitted to contact them.

 The Barracks stood near an ammunition facility, which had been bombed several times by the Americans.
 On August 24, the factory was bombed again.
 As with the previous attacks, the prisoners were not taken to a bomb shelter.
 One of the bombs hit the barracks.
 Mafalda was gravely injured, as she was "up to her neck in debris."
 Her left arm had been "burned to the bone," according to a witness.